-You’ve probably started to see one of central Vietnam’s newest attractions cropping up on Instagram, a curving bridge supported by two stone hands sitting high in the hills overlooking a breath-taking view.
-This is the Golden Bridge, opened earlier this year, located in the Ba Na Hills, about 45 minutes outside of Da Nang (yes, more bridges).
+You’ve probably started to see one of central Vietnam’s newest attractions cropping up on Instagram.
+This curving bridge supported by two stone hands sitting high in the hills overlooking a breath-taking view.
+The Golden Bridge, opened earlier this year, is located in the Ba Na Hills, about 45 minutes outside of Da Nang (yes, more bridges).

-Now, I had very mixed feelings about our visit here on a rainy day while we were travelling between Da Nang and Hoi An and do wish I’d done slightly more research to know what to expect:
+Now, I had very mixed feelings about our visit Ba Na Hills.
+We visited on a rainy day while we were travelling between Da Nang and Hoi An.
+I do wish I’d done slightly more research to know what to expect:

 The good: To get to the Golden Bridge, we took the longest and highest non-stop cable car in the world up into the hills, above the forests and past waterfalls.
 It’s about a 15 minute journey and it is spectacular to see.

-The little French village had some pretty buildings, but was slightly overshadowed by the park around it (playing Swiss music with advertisements for Oktoberfest), and ended up questioning the whole time whether it was authentic and feeling a bit like I was in a Disney World version of Europe.
+The little French village had some pretty buildings, but was slightly overshadowed by the park around it (playing Swiss music with advertisements for Oktoberfest).
+And I ended up questioning the whole time whether it was authentic and feeling a bit like I was in a Disney World version of Europe.
 Overall, a bit overpriced and the bridge and cable cars are the only parts really worth seeing.